-The more complex your Substance graphs are, the more processing power is needed to render them.
-They must therefore strike a balance between complexity and rendering speed.
+The more complex your Substance graphs are, the more processing power you need to render them.
+You should try to strike a balance between complexity and rendering speed.

-This is especially important if they will be used in real-time graphics applications, such as games.Generally speaking, nodes exposing custom parameters - that can be modified at run-time - should be placed as close to the end of the graph as possible.
+This is especially important if you will use them in real-time graphics applications, such as games.Generally speaking, nodes exposing custom parameters - that can be modified at run-time - should be placed as close to the end of the graph as possible.

 This is because the output of each node is cached wherever possible.
 Therefore, the further up the graph your tweakable node is, the more outputs will need to be processed whenever one of those exposed parameters is modified.
 If your exposed node is close to the end of the graph, only the few nodes between it and the output nodes will need to be recomputed.

 For example, if tweaking a uniform color at the beginning of your graph, all the following nodes will be recomputed.
 If you tweak a HSL node placed right before the output, only this node will be recomputed, greatly improving the performance of the graph.

 Please make a good note of the following guidelines:

 General performance-related settings:

 - GPU engine is much faster than CPU engine.
 Unless you have an unsupported (integrated) graphics card, use the GPU substance engine (change with Hotkey F9).

 - Switching parent resolution of the graph is slow; it recomputes graph, cache and all thumbnails.
 It's better to use the Batch tab of the export dialog as it avoids extensive, unneeded recalculation (for example when exporting to 8192 resolution).

 - In extreme cases, increased memory cache might be needed.
 Substance Designer limits the amount of RAM that can be used for the image cache, but you can override and increase this (with care).